ZamzamFT/ZamzamFT/README.md

-- 👋 Hi, I’m @ZamzamFT
+- 👋 Hi, I’m Zamzam Fahiye
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning HTML, CSS, JavaSkript and PHP
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on any beginner friendly projects
-- 📫 How to reach me: Email: ZamzamFahiyee@outlook.com
+- 📫 How to reach me: Email: zamzam.fahiyee@outlook.com

 <!---
 ZamzamFT/ZamzamFT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.